 Infections

 In placebo-controlled studies in adult patients, no increase in serious infections was observed with teriflunomide 14 mg (2.7%) as compared to placebo (2.2%).
 Serious opportunistic infections occurred in 0.2% of each group.
-Severe infections including sepsis, sometimes fatal have been reported postmarketing.
+Severe infections including sepsis, sometimes fatal have been reported post-marketing.

 Haematological effects